Updated May 22, 2023

 which results in the following –

-Now, as the Postgres database and Postgres user are already present in my database server.
+The Postgres database and user are already present on my server.
 I can go for restoring the database using the command –

 psql postgres < myBackupFile;